The following information may help to address your question:

 EBA affecting several family members has been reported, suggesting a genetic component may be involved in some cases.
 Rarely, people with lupus

-, a systemic autoimmune disease, develop a generalized blistering skin disease with the features of EBA.
+, develop a generalized blistering skin disease with the features of EBA.
 EBA has also been associated with Crohn's disease

 Last updated: 3/3/2014